 Please remember that if your document must be submitted in duplicate and if you print it on two sheets, it must be photocopied front and back before sending (printed on both sides of the paper and not on two sheets).
 You must send the completed documents ( 2 copies both originals, your trust, any amendments, and your check for $200 to:

 National Firearms Act Branch,Do not send it to Atlanta address, as you would send in a Form 4.
 If you send a Form 1 to Atlanta, it will be returned and will delay the process.

 Martinsburg, WV 25405

-4c should contain the caliber or gage ( Multi is not acceptable, you can only list one, if you have additional calibers you want to list, you should attach additional configurations in a letter attached to your Form 1 stating the caliber, barrel length, and overall length as related to the firearm listed on the Form 1.)
+4c should contain the caliber or gage ( 300 CAL or Multi is not acceptable, you can only list one, if you have additional calibers you want to list, you should attach additional configurations in a letter attached to your Form 1 stating the caliber, barrel length, and overall length as related to the firearm listed on the Form 1.)

 Previously ATF accepted them by being listed in 4h on the Form 1 but no longer accepts this.
 You can send in this letter later if you would like to change the configuration after the submission or approval process.

 4e should contain the length of the Barrel number of the firearm.
-If there is a Flash Hider you include in the length if the flash hider it is pined and welded (you can only list 1) (For a Silencer you should use N/A)
+If there is a Flash Hider you include in the length if the flash hider it is pined and welded (you can only list 1) (For a Suppressor you should use N/A)

 4i should contain "any lawful purpose" unless your state requires for a scientific or experimental purpose - see your state restrictions on NFA firearms.
 (ATF has updated the requirements for NC - See our North Carolina Gun Trust Lawyer® state information page.